-We're excited to announce that we'll be continuing the Honey Bee Programme in 2019 in partnership with Whole Kids Foundation!
-We've also created a brand new animation to show you how it works.
+The Honey Bee Programme is continuing in 2020 in partnership with Whole Kids Foundation!
+We have created an animation to show you how it works.

 Honey Bee Programme

 Based on the successful grant programme in the US, The Honey Bee programme is designed to raise awareness of the vital importance of honey bees in food production and to introduce teachers to the wonders of keeping bees at school.

 Due to popular demand, we are now offering the programme to more schools and we have added in an additional element to previous years.
 The programme involves four avenues of exploration for schools that are considering introducing honey bees as a fascinating and uniquely different learning resource:

 - Visit from a bee-keeper with observation hives.

 Schools will have the opportunity to host a visit from an experienced bee-keeper from London Beekeepers Association.
 We're offering four sessions for up to 30 children in each school that will include topics such as: honey bees and other bees, anatomy, the nest and life cycle; bees, the importance of bees in food production; products from the hive; honey, wax and propolis.

 For teachers who are inspired by the visit from a beekeeper, we are offering a taster session delivered by London Beekeepers Association to carefully consider the big step of introducing bees into a school environment.
 Teachers will be signposted to the bee-keeping training required to keep a colony at school and understand how the school site needs to be prepared to accommodate a colony.
 The session includes information about planting for forage, colony management throughout the year (including school holidays) and the budget required for both set-up and operating costs.